 The jetbrains.mps.debugger.java.customViewers language enables one to write one's own viewers for data of certain form.

 A main concept of customViewers language is a custom data viewer.
 It receives a raw java value (an objects on stack) and returns a list of so-called watchables.
-A watchable is a pair of a value and its label (a string which cathegorizes a value, i.e. whether a value is a method, a field, an element, a size etc.) Labels for watchables are defined in
+A watchable is a pair of a value and its label (a string which categorizes a value, for example, whether a value is a method, a field, an element, a size, and so on) Labels for watchables are defined in

 custom watchables container.
 Each label could be assigned an icon.